atrocore/atrocore/docs/01.atrocore/18.master-data-management/19.clusters/index.md

 ![Cluster icons](./_assets/cluster-icons.png){.large}

 - **1** – the record is a master entity record.
-- **2** – the record is a staging entity record.
+- **2** – the record is a contributor entity record.
 - **3** – the item was confirmed automatically.

 The Golden Record is indicated by a horizontal gold line in the comparison table.
-A confirmed staging record is indicated by a horizontal blue line.
+A confirmed contributor record is indicated by a horizontal blue line.

 To control which items are shown in the comparison table, open the `Item` tab in the left sidebar.
 It lists all items belonging to the cluster, grouped by entity.
 Use the eye icon next to each item to show or hide it in the table.